architect/architect/src/env/readme.md

 Managing sensitive configuration data like API keys needs to happen _outside_ of the codebase in revision control.

 - `npm run env` displays environment variables for the current `.arc`
-- `npm run env testing` displays environment variables for testing (protip: `npm run env testing > .arc-env`)
+- `npm run env testing` displays environment variables for testing (protip: `npx arc-env testing > .arc-env`)
-- `npm run env --put testing --key FOOBAZ --value somevalue` writes env variable to `testing`
+- `npm run env testing FOOBAZ somevalue` writes env variable `FOOBAZ=somevalue` for testing env
-- `npm run env --delete testing --key FOOBAZ`
+- `npm run env remove testing FOOBAZ`
 - `npm run env verify` display a report of lambdas and their env variables

 Adding and removing variables automatically syncs all lambdas and, if present in the current working directory, `.arc-env`.